Web project and the Typography

 Web safe Fonts

-The fonts which are coming with the browsers by default are safe fonts which are used in fal backs once you use a custom fonts.
-You can see them in the browser setting.
+which are used in fal backs once you use a custom fonts.
+You can see them in the browser setting

 Font file types